NGNL-Yato/Card-Game-Qt-Framework/README.md

 License

-This package is released under LGPLv3

-Qt itself is licensed and available under multiple licenses.
+Qt is licensed and available under multiple licenses.